Cheong2K/RPi/README.md

 	After step 1, you should be able to get access to the Internet.

-	Download this repository, copy and replace the files inside the Pi_Duo folder to your RPi file system.
+	Download this repository, copy two files (brcm and brcmbt) to your Pi.

 	Change mode to some files and update rc.d: